Remains found in Philadelphia connected to deadly hit-and-run in Bucks County: Source

 The incident was reported around 3:30 a.m. and it had closed all lanes of US 1 near Neshaminy High School in Middletown Township.

+Middletown Township police say their investigation spans across multiple regions, including Philadelphia and Montgomery County.

-Separately, Philadelphia police investigated the discovery of a human left arm and hand on the roadway along the 8800 block of Pine Road in the Fox Chase section of Philadelphia shortly after 8:30 Monday morning.
+Philadelphia police say they discovered human remains along the 8800 block of Pine Road in the Fox Chase section of Philadelphia shortly after 8:30 Monday morning.

-A source tells Action News that police believe the remains came from the Bucks County location and were transported miles into Philadelphia by one of the hit-and-run vehicles.
+A source tells Action News that police believe the remains are connected to the hit-and-run crash.

-Middletown Township Police said they are investigating why the woman was on the highway and are not yet releasing her identity.
+Middletown Township Police said they are investigating why Ridgway was on the highway.